enzo-project/enzo-dev/doc/manual/source/developer_guide/ModificationIntro.rst

 ability to do the simpler things.

 We are very happy to accept patches, features, and bugfixes from any member of the community!
-Enzo is developed using GitHub, primarily because it enables very easy and straightforward submission of changesets.
+Enzo is developed using mercurial, primarily because it enables very easy and straightforward submission of changesets.
 We're eager to hear from you, and if you are developing Enzo, please subscribe to the users' mailing list:

 http://groups.google.com/group/enzo-users

-This document describes how to use GitHub to make changes to Enzo, how to send those changes upstream, and how to navigate the Enzo source tree.
+This document describes how to use mercurial to make changes to Enzo, how to send those changes upstream, and how to navigate the Enzo source tree.

 .. highlight:: none

 Mercurial Introduction
 ----------------------

-[This should be updated to refer to Git.]

 If you're new to Mercurial, these three resources are pretty great for learning the ins and outs: